 Ashford Hospital acquired the Mako Orthopaedic Robotic-Arm System in January 2017.

-With the Mako Orthopaedic Robotic-Arm surgeons are able to offer an innovative treatment option for suitable patients requiring Total Hip Replacement or Partial Knee Replacement.
+With the Mako Orthopaedic Robotic-Arm surgeons are able to offer an innovative treatment option for suitable patients requiring Total Hip Replacement, Total Knee Replacement or Partial Knee Replacement.

 Robotic Surgery utilises computer-assisted planning combined with a robotic arm guided by your surgeon, as a means to insert a joint replacement prostheses.
 It is an advancement of a current technology using computer navigation to assist positioning of a joint replacement implant.